 “Then it’d be a shame if they have to carry you out in your third week, one piece at a time, wouldn’t it?”
-Eisenhower said, his bright smile making the rather serious question seem less ominous that it actually was.
+Eisenhower’s bright smile made the rather serious question seem less ominous than it actually was.

-“The usual?”
-Doris droned, not even looking at the Indian.
+“Another one for you, too?”
+Doris droned, not even looking at Ike.

 “I think our lady-friend here has drunk most of my whiskey,” Doris then said, sending Carrie ‘that glance’.

-“I’ll take one from your hidden reserve,” the Indian said.
+“I’ll take one from your hidden reserve,” Ike said.

-“Howdy …” he said to her in a restrained tone.
-“Ike thought I should make a final attempt of convincing you not to hang around here anymore.”
+“Since Doris is too kind to seem to kick you out on your ass, I thought I should make a final attempt to convince you not to hang around here anymore.”

-Carrie bit her lips, and didn’t look at him: “Everybody’s so concerned about my health tonight,” she just said.
+Carrie bit her lips and didn’t look at him.
+“Everybody’s so concerned about my health tonight.”

-“It seems a shame to waste it,” the Indian said, “for such poor reasons.”
+“It seems a shame to waste it,” Ike said, “for such poor reasons.”

 “Yeah,” Carrie said reluctantly, “I’d be lying if I said I didn’t know.”

-“So you got some other reason for staying then?” the stranger asked mildly.
+“So you got some other reason for staying then?”
+Eisenhower asked mildly.

-Carrie held her breath for a moment, and then she said: “Let’s just say that I’ve got lots of reasons … For example, there was this guy I was with.
-He wasn’t Hulk-sized like Jonah, and much more intelligent.
-But he was just as bad company, maybe worse.
+Carrie held her breath for a moment, and then she said.
+“Let’s just say that I’ve got lots of reasons … For example, there was this guy I was with.
+He was just as bad company as Jonah, maybe worse.
 Then there was the … snow, a lot of booze, and a lot of other guys who were bad company, too.
 I don’t feel like talking about it, but that’s what it’s about.
 And I should never have been in it.”

 She hesitated.
 Something suddenly stung in her throat.
 “I should have been better than that,” she then managed to say through firm lips.
 “I should not have let them treat me like … There’s no excuse.
 Not for that.”